aroundthecorner/myclients/README.md

 $ git clone https://github.com/martinszeltins/myClients
 $ cd myClients
 $ docker-compose up -d
+$ docker-compose logs (after the previous command has finished)
 ````

+The website will be running at [http://localhost:6455/](http://localhost:6455/)
 The app will be running at [http://localhost:47344/](http://localhost:47344/)

 ### 📑 License